- Mushers – See the current list of mushers for the 2019 race by clicking here.

 - The race route goes from Anchorage to Nome following the Iditarod Trail.
 On the ‘even’ years (2016, 2018, etc,) it takes what has become the northern route and on the ‘odd’ years, (2015, 2017, 2019) it takes the southern route… typically.
 Weather or other factors can alter the route.

-- In 2018 and 2019, the race will take the southern route.
+- However, in 2018 we broke with tradition and took the southern route.
+In 2019, the race will also take the southern route.
 Click here to see the race map and information about the trail and checkpoints.

 Why?
 Why did this race get started?